fordpic/code-everyday/log.md

 Today's Progress: Python coding challenges this morning, more Solidity work.

 Thoughts: Didn't quite get to the web3 work I wanted to today, but that's alright - I'll have all day tomorrow to tinker around on it.
 It was a gorgeous day outside as well, felt the urge to get out in my backyard & read more today than I normally would.
 Overall, a productive day in my book.
 Web3 work tomorrow!

+Day 30: May 16, 2021

+Today's Progress: Today, as promised, I spent all of my time working through web3.js tutorials.
+In the end, I believe I'm going to want to go with ethers.js since it is more minimal & likely more suited to what I am trying to accomplish.
+I do know that knowing both will help me out though, so I'm going to give it my best shot & learn both frameworks as well as I can.

+Thoughts: